 On January 30-31, 2014, Peabody Institute will host the Music, Mind, Meaning Conference, a two-day series of lectures tackling this and related questions.
 Presentations will explore the idea of musical meaning by examining issues of creativity, culture, and memory from the perspectives of musicology and neuroscience.
 In addition to performances by Grammy-nominated jazz pianist Vijay Iyer, and tenor saxophonist/Peabody Jazz Studies department chair Gary Thomas, the event will include keynote addresses by three renowned scientists currently doing research in these fields.

-This event is supported by the Johns Hopkins Brain Science Institute; registration is free for all JHU faculty, staff, and students.
+This event is supported by a grant from Hopkins' own Brain Science Institute, which means registration is free for all JHU faculty, staff, and students.
 The fee for guests is $100.